 Flagstaff Academy Charter School offers public K-8 Elementary and Middle School education, and a private preschool program.

-Flagstaff Academy offers three full-day Kindergarten classes and one morning half-day Kindergarten.
-Since public funding supports full-day programs only, tuition is charged for half-day Kindergarten.
+Flagstaff Academy offers three full-day Kindergarten classes.
 To learn more, contact [email protected].

-Flagstaff Academy is a public school within the St. Vrain Valley School District, and receives public funding through per pupil revenue from the St. Vrain Valley School District.
-The two exceptions are preschool and full-day Kindergarten.
-Public funding for Kindergarten is only for half-day throughout the St. Vrain Valley School District and half-day kindergarten families are responsible for Annual Activity Fees.
-Families who are interested in the full-day Kindergarten option must pay tuition for the other half of the day.
+Flagstaff Academy is a K-8 tuition free public school within the St. Vrain Valley School District, and receives public funding through per pupil revenue from the St. Vrain Valley School District.
+Flagstaff also offers a private fee-based preschool program for students ages 3-5.
 Flagstaff Academy charges an Annual Activity Fee, which goes toward purchasing essential school items.
-For families who qualify for the free lunch program, you will not be asked to pay the Annual Activity Fee.
-For families who qualify for reduced lunch, they are asked to pay half the regular fees.
+Families that qualify for the free lunch program are required to pay only half of the Annual Activity Fee.

 Flagstaff Academy’s science and technology curriculum is integrated at every grade level.
 From our hands-on, lab-based science programs, to coding and programming, to our Greenhouse classroom, our students (and teachers) are grounded in scientific exploration and are highly proficient in the use of technology.
 We have computer labs for kindergarten through middle school.
 Our preschool has computers available for students to learn on and use.
 All students have science class daily, with advanced science labs available as an “essentials/electives” choice in Middle School.